Youssef-Beltagy/Remote_Site_Incubator/README.md

 ## Objective
 We want to build a sensor-system to observe and document the hatching conditions of fish.
 For now, we know that we need to deploy a prototype for Coho salmon sometime in January of 2020.
-Later on, we expect that the sensor system would be used to observe Kokanee salmon in the Lake Washington/Sammamish watershed.
+Later on, we expect that the sensor system will be used to observe Kokanee salmon in the Lake Washington/Sammamish watershed.
 This project is sponsored by [Jeff Jensen, Ph.D](https://www.uwb.edu/biological-sciences/faculty/biology/jjensen).

 ## Motivation